 You could also seek compensation for motorcycle damage after an accident.
 The insurance company may declare your motorcycle totaled if the costs of repairing the motorcycle exceed its value.
 In case your motorbike is totaled, the liable party should pay you for the motorcycle’s full cost.

 After suffering injuries in a motorcycle accident, you may have to spend some time away from work until you recover from your injuries.
 With a Shrader Law, PLLC personal injury attorney in your corner, you can seek compensation for lost wages.
-Compensation for loss of earning capacity can compensate care givers for your inability to earn money in the future.

 Victims of motorcycle accidents can also seek compensation for pain and suffering or mental anguish.
 Victims often experience pain and mental trauma after suffering injuries in a motorcycle accident.
 For example, after an accident, you may not be able to take part in activities that you once enjoyed.